asare-keith/GROUP-PROJECT/database/readme.md

-The sql for our database
+This is our database created using MySQL